Recipes ยป Cuban Medianoche Bread Recipe (Pan de Media Noche)

 Serving Suggestions

 Medianoche rolls would still make a delicious late-night snack after a night of dancing, but I usually enjoy these rolls when making the best Medianoche Cuban Sandwiches.
-They can also be served alongside your favorite Cuban Cuisine such as Red Beans and Rice or stuffed with Mojo Pork.
+They can also be served alongside your favorite Cuban Cuisine such as Red Beans and Rice or stuffed with our Mojo Pork recipe.
 If you made smaller rolls, you can serve them as sliders instead of using the traditional Hawaiian rolls.

 We love both the Medianoche sandwich and a classic Cuban sandwich.
 They both combine layers of roast pork, swiss cheese, and dill pickles.
 The main difference is the bread.
 I encourage you to try them and let me know which one you like the most.